sreenathp20/techjini-delivery-message/README.md

 url:  http://127.0.0.1:5000/schedule-message
 method: POST
 body {"message": "text message", "delivery_time":  "2019-01-15T06:15:55.765Z"}
 delivery time should be in iso format and should be a future time.
+Javascript to create ISO date string
+var d = new Date()
+d.toISOString()
 header: not configured, but can be configured to give authorization token